-- read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually. - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
+- read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually.
+Staff/volunteers who do not work directly with children are not required to read Part One and can be provided with Annex A (a condensed version of Part One) - Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL for staff, volunteers, parents and carers whose first language may not be English, should they wish to use this - read Annex B of Keeping Children Safe in Education which outlines important additional information about specific forms of abuse and safeguarding issues to ensure we have a culture that recognises that children within the specific circumstances can be at greater risk of abuse, neglect and exploitation, and a working knowledge to identify indicators.
+As good practice, we ask staff who do not directly work with children to also read this chapter - sign confirmation that they have read the expected sections according to their role, have understood the content and their roles and responsibilities in our whole school approach to safeguarding - promote and raise awareness about the importance of online safety when communicating with parents and carers.
 This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - contribute to creating a culture for pupils who are lesbian, gay, bisexual, or gender questioning to speak out and share their concerns - contribute to creating a culture for any child defined as having a protected characteristic to speak out and share their concerns (see Section 5).